 To be clear, the EPA regulates the production and use of this refrigerant, but not your AC.
 You are not required by the law to replace your air conditioner.
 Eventually, your AC will stop working and it will need to be replaced, and only R410a units will be available to buy.

 The best option is to purchase a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has several financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
-New AC equipment is more efficient and offer you superior comfort, helping to decrease your energy costs.
+Service Experts Heating & Air Conditioning has several financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
+New AC equipment is more efficient and give you superior comfort, helping to decrease your energy costs.

-If you aren’t confident what type of AC refrigerant your air conditioning system uses, let us help.
-Call Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, what you can do.
+If you aren’t sure what type of AC refrigerant your air conditioning system uses, let us help.
+Call Service Experts Heating & Air Conditioning today and we can provide an inspection to determine if you are currently using R22 and, if so, what you can do.

 The good news

-While making the transition to an approved AC refrigerant may be frustrating, it’s helping to save the ozone layer.
-These regulations will help protect the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
+While making the transition to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
+These regulations will help defend the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
 It’s not far-fetched to say that you, as a homeowner, are a big part of this by replacing an old R22 unit with a newer, ozone friendly unit.

 If you have any questions, please contact us for a free, in-home consultation by filling out the form below.